Spotify at Your Business - Why Is It a Problem?

 Summary

-Playing Spotify at your business is not just a legal problem — it's also more expensive when you add up all the associated fees.
-With royalty-free music from 4Play, you get great music, professional management tools, and full legal protection — all in one monthly payment.
+Playing Spotify at your business is not just a legal consideration - it's also more expensive when you add up all the associated fees.
+With commercially licensed music from 4Play, you get great music, professional management tools, and all music rights included in your subscription - all in one monthly payment.

 Try 4Play free for 7 days and see the difference.